 Where a GDN sells network assets to an iGT

 Due to the sensitive nature of the commercial discussions surrounding any sale, shippers (and other industry parties) will often not become aware of the sale until the date of completion/transfer of ownership.
+However, where commercial sensitivities do not exist, communication to affected parties should be made prior to the sale taking place and providing as much notice as possible.
 Through this document, shippers are asked to make iGTs aware of the potential impacts on their businesses of a potential sale of iGT licence or network assets.

 By making reference to this document, iGTs will be able to assess the impact on shippers and put in place any processes or controls that will minimise the impact and disruption to the end users on the affected network.

+Due to the different possibilities and permutations that a sale may take, it is acknowledged by all parties to the iGT UNC that this document does not provide an exhaustive list of all impacts that may exist where a sale of a network or assets takes place between iGT’s or an iGT and a GDN.
+Where this is the case, any impact identified by a party shall be given due consideration.

+For clarity, this document does not form part of the iGT Uniform Network Code.

 Modifying of Document/Proposing New Impacts

 Any party may submit a new impact through the iGT Standing Workgroup (i.e. the iGT-Shipper Workgroup).
-The impact should be sent at least 10 business days prior to the iGT Standing Workgroup at which the shipper wishes the proposed impact to be discussed.
+The impact should be sent to the Code Administrator at least 10 business days prior to the iGT Standing Workgroup at which the party wishes the proposed impact to be discussed.
+The Code Administrator will include the matter on the Agenda of the iGT Standing Workgroup and publish the impact with the Agenda.

-Parties may agree to accept, amend or reject an addition to this document based on the following criteria:
+Parties may agree to accept, amend or reject an addition or amendment to this document based on the following criteria:

-The proposed impact has been provided at least 10 business days prior to the iGT Standing Workgroup at which the shipper wishes the proposed impact to be discussed.
+The proposed impact has been provided to the Code Administrator at least 10 business days prior to the iGT Standing Workgroup at which the party wishes the proposed impact to be discussed.

 The proposed impact includes: